jpodwys/cache-service/README.md

 #### 1.1.0

 * cache-service has become more flexible and light-weight by no longer including cache modules directly within this repo.
-This means that you must now add any cache modules you want to use to your package.json and require and instantiate it yourself. cache-service will no longer accept a `cacheModuleConfig` object.
-That object has been replaced with the `cacheModules` object which is an array of pre-instantiated cache modules.
+This means that you must now add any cache modules you want to use to your package.json and require and instantiate them yourself. cache-service will no longer accept a `cacheModuleConfig` object as the second param in its constructor.
+That object has been replaced with the `cacheModules` array which is an array of pre-instantiated cache modules.
 These changes make it so that your app need not include cache modules you will not use.
 Thanks @nickdaugherty for the suggestion.
 * As a result of the above information, cache-service makes no assumptions and therefore provides you with no default configuration.
-This means that you must provide a cache module or cache-service will throw an exception.
+This means that you must provide a cache module in the `cacheModules` array or cache-service will throw an exception.
 * For the sake of brevity, `cacheService.cacheCollection` is now `cacheService.caches`.

 #### 1.0.0